Vivaramana Aalu: Soundtrack

-The film score and the soundtrack were composed by Deva.
-The soundtrack, released in 2002, features 5 tracks with lyrics written by Pa.
-Vijay, Na.
-Muthukumar and Kabilan.
+The soundtrack was composed by Deva.

 Reception

 Sify wrote, "Director Selvabharathy's idea is to please the frontbenchers as the story moves ahead.
 There is a comedy, sex, smutty dialogues and jokes galore at politicians especially targeting Tamilnadu chief Minister O. Panneerselvam".
-Mallini Mannath said, "Verbal and situational comedy, some of them enjoyable, is packed in.
+Mallini Mannath of Chennai Online said, "Verbal and situational comedy, some of them enjoyable, is packed in.
 The director makes no bones about catering to the masses.
 Giving Sathyaraj company is Vivek, straining his voice to a crescendo, fitting in well with the director's requirements.
 Mumtaz, for a change, has a meaty role, and uses well the opportunity given to her".
+Cinesouth wrote "Director Selva Bharati had taught us a very good lesson by his mistakes - its not enough if you manage to get a title that suits Sathyaraj, or get Vivek & Mumtaj as his co-stars, but, for a comedy movie also needs a screenplay".